SeriousOldMan/Simulator-Controller/Docs/Team Server.md

      Selecting this option will run a probalistic traffic analysis based on a stochiastic model using the Monte Carlo analysis method.
 It will result in a pitstop strategy with the greatest benefit regarding the probable future traffic development, thus giving you the maximum possible clean air track time.
 See the [dedicated section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#monte-carlo-traffic-model) for more information.

 After you dialed the options, you can select "Adjust Strategy (Simulation)" from the "Strategy" menu, to create a new strategy baseed on a simulation.
-The result strategy summary will be displayed in the output area.
+The resulting strategy summary will be displayed in the output area.
 Please note, that when you are typically late into the race, any pitstop rules of the base strategy might be ignored, when conflicting with the current race situation, so please double check, whether the resulting strategy is in accordance with the rules.

+Good to know: The Race Center will keep track of all already used tyre sets and will consider this, when running a strategy simulation.
+However, this only covers tyre set usage in the current session.
+If there are tyre sets that already have been used in a previous session, for example in a qualifying run, this information is not available.

 IMPORTANT: Once you have created a new strategy, the stint plan (see below) must be updated as well, so that the information for refuel amount, tyre changes and so on, will be correct, when it comes to the next pitstop.